andyjdavis/space-cadet/README.md

 All programming was done by Andrew Davis.
 The git repository is at git://github.com/andyjdavis/space-cadet.git

+All of the graphics are provided by Kenney Vleugels (http://www.kenney.nl)

 The music is "Video Dungeon Crawl" by Kevin Macleod and is available from http://incompetech.com/music/royalty-free/index.html?keywords=%22Video+Dungeon+Crawl%22&Search=Search

-The mushroom sound is "trippy water effect and is available from http://www.freesound.org/people/Erokia/sounds/158071/
+The mushroom sound is "trippy water effect" and is available from http://www.freesound.org/people/Erokia/sounds/158071/

 See the file main.py for software license information.